-Yes, you must have an equity and demat account with Asit C. Mehta Investment Interrmediates Ltd. or with any of our branches or business associates.
-Alternatively, you can be a Bank of India or Syndicate Bank customer with a demat account in the bank and an online trading account with Asit C. Mehta Investment Interrmediates Ltd.
+Yes, you must have equity and Demat account with Asit C. Mehta Investment Interrmediates Ltd. or with any of our branches or business associates.
+Alternatively, you can be a Bank of India or Syndicate Bank customer with a Demat account in the bank and an online trading account with Asit C. Mehta Investment Interrmediates Ltd.

 You have to cancel the existing subscription and start a new subscription in the basket that you want.